cityofasheville/simplicity-backend/readme.md

 * Verifies correct schema for data **TODO**.
 * Compiles spatial queries in advance **TODO**.
 * Can checks data consistency to ensure simplicity app will work properly.
+  * Framework in place
+  * Does Nothing
-* Can run database maintenance.
+* Can run database maintenance routines i.e. reindex, vacuum, etc .

 ##Installing
 ```sh